PreciousSithole/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script that prints mirror files
+Script that prints creates directories with user persmisions and others to not create and delete